jalalah/389Rfall18/week/10/writeup/README.md

 =====

 Name: Jalalah Abdullah

 Section: 0101

 I pledge on my honor that I have not given or received anyunauthorized assistance on this assignment or examination.

-Digital acknowledgement of honor pledge: Jalalah
+Digital acknowledgement of honor pledge: Jalalah Abdullah

 ## Assignment 10 Writeup